 A list of the Cookies we use

-Below are a list of the Cookies that may be stored on your computer when you visit boots.ie and why we use them.
+Click here if you are looking for a full list of cookies that we use on this site.
 From time to time we may make changes to this list as we add or remove features from our website.

 ‘Flash Cookies’ (or ‘local shared objects’)